ansible/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 Finding related issues and PRs
 ==============================

-There are various ways to find existing issues and pull request (PRs)
+There are various ways to find existing issues and pull requests (PRs)

-- `PR by File <https://ansible.sivel.net/pr/byfile.html>`_ shows a current list of all open pull requests by individual file.
+- `PR by File <https://ansible.sivel.net/pr/byfile.html>`_ - shows a current list of all open pull requests by individual file.
 An essential tool for Ansible module maintainers.
-- `jctanner's Ansible Tools <https://github.com/jctanner/ansible-tools>`_ is a miscellaneous collection of useful helper scripts for Ansible development.
+- `jctanner's Ansible Tools <https://github.com/jctanner/ansible-tools>`_ - miscellaneous collection of useful helper scripts for Ansible development.

+******************************
+Tools for Validating Playbooks
+******************************

+- `Ansible Lint <https://github.com/willthames/ansible-lint>`_ - widely used, highly configurable best-practices linter for Ansible playbooks.
+- `Ansible Review <https://github.com/willthames/ansible-review>`_ - an extension of Ansible Lint designed for code review.
+- `Molecule <http://github.com/metacloud/molecule>`_ is a testing framework for Ansible plays and roles.

+***********
+Other Tools
+***********

+- `Ansible cmdb <https://github.com/fboender/ansible-cmdb>`_ - takes the output of Ansible's fact gathering and converts it into a static HTML overview page containing system configuration information.
+- `Ansible Inventory Grapher <http://github.com/willthames/ansible-inventory-grapher>`_ - visually displays inventory inheritance hierarchies and at what level a variable is defined in inventory.
+- `Ansible Shell <https://github.com/dominis/ansible-shell>`_ - an interactive shell for Ansible with built-in tab completion for all the modules.
+- `Ansible Silo <https://github.com/groupon/ansible-silo>`_ - a self-contained Ansible environment via Docker.
+- `Ansigenome <https://github.com/nickjj/ansigenome>`_ - a command line tool designed to help you manage your Ansible roles.
+- `ARA <http://github.com/openstack/ara>`_ - records Ansible playbook runs and makes the recorded data available and intuitive for users and systems by integrating with Ansible as a callback plugin.
+- `Awesome Ansible <https://github.com/jdauphant/awesome-ansible>`_ - a collaboratively curated list of awesome Ansible resources.
+- `AWX <https://github.com/ansible/awx>`_ - provides a web-based user interface, REST API, and task engine built on top of Ansible.
+AWX is the upstream project for Tower, a commercial derivative of AWX.
+- `Mitogen for Ansible <https://mitogen.readthedocs.io/en/latest/ansible.html>`_ - uses the `Mitogen <https://github.com/dw/mitogen/>`_ library to execute Ansible playbooks in a more efficient way (decreases the execution time).
+- `OpsTools-ansible <https://github.com/centos-opstools/opstools-ansible>`_ - uses Ansible to configure an environment that provides the support of `OpsTools <https://wiki.centos.org/SpecialInterestGroup/OpsTools>`_, namely centralized logging and analysis, availability monitoring, and performance monitoring.
+- `TD4A <https://github.com/cidrblock/td4a>`_ - a template designer for automation.
+TD4A is a visual design aid for building and testing jinja2 templates.
+It will combine data in yaml format with a jinja2 template and render the output.